logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-settings/other-settings/notice-level/_index.md

 weight: 18
 aliases:
     - /TA_Automation/Topics/bis_notice_level.html
+keywords: "notice level, specify level of problem that request user's intervention, set level problem that test run should be interrupted, set level problem when users are asked to make choice"
 ---
-keyword: [notice level, specify level of problem that request user's intervention, set level problem that test run should be interrupted, set level problem when users are asked to make choice]
----

-# notice level

 ## Description